Filter file results:

 The Equality Strategy sets out our commitment to ensuring that equality and human rights is taken into account in everything we do.
 This includes providing services, employing people, developing policies, and consulting with and involving people in our work.

 The strategy is a public commitment detailing how we plan to meet our equality duties and includes areas of work against the ‘protected characteristics’.
-For details of the most up-to-date equality action plan please see EDS2 and WRES action plan below.
+For details of the most up-to-date equality action plan please see EDS3 (Equality Delivery System), WRES (Workforce Race Equality Standard) and WDES (Workforce Disability Equality Standard) action plans below.

 Equality Strategy 2018-2020